theanine3D/mat-batch-tools/README.md

 # Material Batch Tools
 Addon for [Blender](https://www.blender.org/) (3.4+) that can perform batch modifications of many materials and nodes simultaneously, automating common repetitive tasks on models with many materials.
-Useful for baking many textures into one - such as with megatextures, texture atlases, etc.
+The addon dramatically speeds up the process of preparing models for baking, and baking many textures into one - such as with megatextures, texture atlases, etc.

 ## Features:
 - **Bake Target Node** - Copy / paste your own customized Image Texture node into all materials on all selected objects.